bentoml/sentence-embedding-bento/README.md

 bentoml serve
 ```

-Open http://0.0.0.0:3000 from your browser to send test requests from the Web UI.

-Alternatively, run the API client with `python client.py`

 ## Building Bento

 Bento is the standardize distribution format, which is supported by an array of downstream